The Interference Effect: Why Strength and Endurance Training Compete

 What the Interference Effect Is

-The interference effect refers to the phenomenon where endurance and strength training compete with each other, reducing the adaptation to one or both qualities when they are poorly structured.
+The interference effect refers to the phenomenon where endurance and strength training compete with each other at a physiological level, reducing the adaptation to one or both qualities when training is poorly structured.
+It isn't a marketing concept or a gym-floor opinion, it's a documented training-science finding that has been replicated since the early 1980s.

 In simple terms: